juanjoss/juanjoss/README.md

 ## Hi there 👋

-My name is Juan and I'm a software engineer from Argentina.
+My name is Juan and I'm a system's engineer from Argentina.

 ## Projects